“Books can create a world for you that you never thought was possible. If you told me 13 years ago...

 Personal training can be lucrative for pros like Goldin, and he could have just glided by on his new salary.
 But Goldin never lost that drive to give back and help others—he wasn’t satisfied with only helping people who could afford it.

-In 2009, Goldin launched a free personal training initiative for kids at his local community center.
+In 2009, Goldin launched a personal training initiative for kids at his local community center.
 He called the program Get Focused.

 The first day, only one kid named Jorge showed up—after stumbling into the wrong room.
 Goldin convinced Jorge to stay, and he kept coming back.
 By week 6, he had stopped smoking and ditching school.
 Jorge’s friends took notice and joined the training sessions, too.
 By the third month, Goldin had a thriving sports club of 150 kids.

-Over the next several years, Goldin evolved Get Focused to a city-wide initiative—organizing free fitness days for the community and developing programs for organizations across New York City.
+Over the next several years, Goldin evolved Get Focused to a city-wide initiative—organizing fitness days for the community and developing programs for organizations across New York City.

 But in 2015, Goldin got that feeling again.
 He wanted to do more.